Skip to content

 Of all shapes, the rectangle is functionally the most efficient for a dining table.
 Most people sit along the long sides, and the short ends offer extra seating for guests.
 A rectangular table fits perfectly along a wall in a smaller dining room but also stands freely in a more spacious kitchen-living room.
 The combination with oak wood makes it extra special: no two tables are the same, thanks to the unique grain of solid oak.

-Oak is also one of the strongest types of wood for dining tables.
-It is hard (Janka hardness 5.9 kN), wear-resistant, and with proper care, it will last for generations.
-Unlike laminated or sprayed table tops, solid oak develops a more beautiful patina over the years — the wood lives.
+Oak is also one of the strongest wood types for dining tables.
+It is hard (Janka hardness 5.9 kN), wear-resistant, and with proper care, it lasts for generations.
+Unlike laminated or painted table tops, solid oak develops a more beautiful patina over the years — the wood lives.

 Popular sizes for a rectangular oak dining table